siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 If you needed to fetch data, you could use a JavaScript file and [return an async function](https://www.11ty.dev/docs/data-js/) for your `module.exports`.
 It's a bit complex, but my [webmentions code](https://github.com/siakaramalegos/sia.codes-eleventy/blob/master/_data/webmentions.js) is an example of this.
 If you're interested in the details, I wrote up a [full tutorial](https://sia.codes/posts/webmentions-eleventy-in-depth/) on adding webmentions to an Eleventy site.

 If you want to manipulate data before using it, you could "just use JavaScript".
 For example, in my online course project, I import my course>module>lesson hierarchy data from `/_data/courses.js` into another `/_data/lessonPrevNext.js` file to manually set a previous and next lesson since the sort order is a bit more nuanced.
 I wanted one source of truth, but needed something easier to work with in my views.
+[Computed data](https://www.11ty.dev/docs/data-computed/) is another new feature in 0.11.0 that you can use as well.

 ## Summary
 Eleventy is a powerful static site generator with a lot of flexibilty in how to handle data.
 It's so flexible that sometimes your options for architecting data can be overwhelming.
 The primary ways I use data in developing Eleventy apps are: